siascone/my_repertoire/README.md

 # Welcome to Repertoire

-Repertoire is web application designed as a community network for performing artists.
+Repertoire is web application designed as a supportive community network for performing artists.
 This will be a place where artists can showcase their repertoire, share their achievements and affiliated organizations and track their progress.